 Prosecco is a sparkling wine made primarily from prosecco (glera) grapes.
 Originating from Veneto, Italy, people often ask what the difference between champagne and prosecco is.

 Other than location, you can’t call your sparkling wine champagne unless it is from the Champagne region in France.
 Plus, the production process is quite different and generates a different kind of sparkling wine.

 Prosecco tends to be more fruity and have floral aromas thanks to the prosecco grape.
 The bubbles are lighter but don’t last as long as there is less pressure in the carbonation process for prosecco.

-When cooking with prosecco, it leans to a more sweeter, creamy profile, so it matches well with desserts.
-Other than prosecco cream, you can try adding prosecco to panna cotta, tiramisu or a strawberry granita.
-Y
+When cooking with prosecco, it leans to a sweeter, creamy profile, so it matches well with desserts.
+Other than prosecco cream, you can try adding prosecco to panna cotta, Tiramisu or a strawberry granita.

-ou can also use prosecco in white wine-based sauces and cooking chicken or fish dishes.
+You can also use prosecco in white wine-based sauces and cook chicken or fish dishes.
 And any leftover prosecco after cooking, I think it is best to consume chilled in a lovely glass.

 Wash blueberries and raspberries.
 Set aside for assembly.